casparhu23/insurance_cross_sell/README.md

     ## Warning: Vehicle_Damage_Yes does not contain enough variance to use quantile
     ## binning.
 Using standard binning instead.

+    ## Warning: new_response does not contain enough variance to use quantile binning.
+    ## Using standard binning instead.

 ``` r
 explanation_caret <- explain(
   x = test_subset[6:9,1:14],  # choose 2 rows for local interpretation